 3) option to attend continuing education rounds at no cost

-4) ongoing support as needed and access to the board of consultants
+4) ongoing support as needed and access to the board of advisors

 5) being placed on the EAS© practitioner register for your city and province

-Membership fee: $189/ year (This fee is already included in the certification fee, however if you decide not to join the academy, it will be either de deducted from your tuition or reimbursed to you at the end of the course).
+Membership fee: $189/ year (This fee is already included in the certification fee; however, if you decide not to join the academy, it will be either deducted from your tuition or reimbursed at the end of the course).

 To apply, contact Marianne Disipio directly at email@example.com or 403-828-0242